MahyaSad/README/README.md

 Hello and thank you for visiting my profile.
 My name is Mahya Ghazi Zadeh Hashemi, a Ph.D. candidate deeply immersed in the fascinating world of remote sensing and artificial intelligence, with a focus on agricultural applications.
 My journey in academia and research has been a blend of rigorous study, innovative project execution, and meaningful collaborations.

-## About Me

-Last weekend, I had the pleasure of spending an afternoon with a colleague and his family, which not only enriched my personal life but also opened up an exciting avenue for professional collaboration.
-I learned that our research interests, particularly in the realm of remote sensing and AI, align closely.
-This serendipitous discovery has prompted me to reach out for potential collaboration opportunities, possibly for a postdoctoral position at NASA Goddard Space Center or co-authoring an upcoming paper.

 ### My PhD Research

 Initiated in September 2021 under the mentorship of Dr. Narendra Das, my doctoral research focuses on crop classification, monitoring, and yield prediction utilizing SAR and AI techniques.
 A highlight of my work includes developing an analytical time series analysis algorithm in Python for estimating rice-paddy planting dates using Sentinel-1 data.
 This project enhanced the RHEAS framework for the NASA-SERVIR Project, integrating SAR-derived planting dates into the DSSAT crop model to improve rice yield estimation accuracy in Cambodia.
 This significant contribution was recognized and published in a peer-reviewed journal in 2022.